GerryMasaka/Fraud-detection/README.md

 # Fraud-detection
-Transaction fraud detection using logistic regression
+Transaction fraud detection using logistic regression.
+Intergrates a mysql database in flask and deployed using FastAPI.

 # Tools
 FastAPI,